BigDFT-group/bigdft-school/README.md

 ``

 In case you do not have a jupyter notebook environment installed on your workstation, you can issue the command:
-# Program of ENCCS Training half-day on BigDFT in HPC (directory Enccs_tutorials)

 ``
 pip install jupyterlab py3dmol seaborn